Class studies ~ here are details of the topics that the children are studying this term.

 Year 2 classes

 In English children will be focusing on the poems of Pie Corbett.
 In computing children will develop their understanding of digital texts, creating their own digital content (still, moving and animated images and words) using a range of devices and software.
-In science children will study animals, learning about lifecycles and how offspring grow into adults.
-They will also look at what animals need to survive and how to live a healthy lifestyle.
+In science children will study animals, learning about life cycles and how offspring grow into adults.
+They will also look at how to live a healthy lifestyle, and what plants need to grow healthily.
 In history children will be exploring the lives of famous people, focusing on Florence Nightingale, Mary Seacole and Edith Cavell.
-On Monday 4th February a workshop focusing on Florence Nightingale, led by external experts, will support and enhance their learning.
+To enrich their studies, they will be taking part in a virtual History Off the Page Day.
 In music children will study Peter and the Wolf by Prokofiev and will compose their own piece of music based on this.
 In religious education children will be studying beliefs and practices in Buddhism and Judaism, as well as studying Easter in Christianity.
 In dance children’s work will link to the Chinese New Year festivals, which will involve making up dance sequences in pairs and on their own.
+In PSHE&C children will be focusing on how to build and maintain healthy relationships with friends and family members.